Article by Dean Ravenscroft, Ph.D. - Updated 19th Oct 2023

 Members of the Hedyotis plant genus are small hardy perennials that are ideal for use in rock gardens.

-They are usually about 10 to 15 cm in height, though some larger varieties may make 45 cm in height.
+They are usually about four to six inches (10 to 15 cm) in height, though some larger varieties may make it to 18 inches (45 cm) in height.

 They have stellar flowers of purple, blue or white, and miniature green leaves.

-Some of the common names for Hedyotis include Quaker bonnets, Quaker Ladies, Bluets, and Innocence.
+Some of the common names for Hedyotis include Snake-needle grass and Awiwi.
+Quaker bonnets, Quaker Ladies, Bluets, and Innocence used to be classified in this genus, but are now classed as part of the Houstonia plant genus.

 Hedyotis longifolia by superiornationalforest.